Applyticz/Applyticz/README.md

 ## Developer Team
-Applyticz is made by students for students.
 As graduating Computer Science majors ourselves, we wanted to create a way to simplify the application process and make it easier for students entering the job market to get internships or full time offers.

 **Contributors:**
 - Alec-Nesat Colak